Department Highlights

 Amahl Bishara recently published the journal article "Publics, Polls, Protest: Public Representation as Sociopolitical Practice" in the Annual Review of Anthropology.
 The article seeks to illuminate connections across studies of publics, media, formal political processes, and protests.

-Congratulations to Alex Blanchette who has been selected as the winner of this year’s Lerman-Neubauer Prize for Outstanding Teaching and Advising, which is awarded annually to one faculty member in Arts, Sciences, and Engineering judged by graduating seniors as an individual who has had a profound impact on them intellectually, both in and out of the classroom.
+Congratulations to Alex Blanchette who has been selected as the winner of the 2023 Lerman-Neubauer Prize for Outstanding Teaching and Advising, which is awarded annually to one faculty member in Arts, Sciences, and Engineering judged by graduating seniors as an individual who has had a profound impact on them intellectually, both in and out of the classroom.
 Graduating seniors were inspired to nominate Professor Blanchette as most influential in shaping their minds.

 Nick Seaver was featured on Marketplace discussing YouTube's recommendation algorithm at the center of the recent Gonzalez v.
 Google Supreme Court case.